mcdonc/.nixconfig/README.rst

     sudo mv /mnt/etc/nixos/configuration.nix{_aside}

-- If necessary, copy one of the existing ``thinknix*`` directories into another, creating a new system.
+- If necessary, copy one of the existing ``thinknix*`` directories (or the ``vanilla`` directory) into another, creating a new system.
 Remember to change the hostId and hostName, if so.

 - Link the ``configuration.nix`` representing the new system into ``/mnt/etc/nixos/configuration.nix``::